-Discus are highly sought after and regarded by many as the kings of the freshwater aquarium.
-But there are a few things you need to know about before you keep them.
+Discus are highly sought after tropical fish and regarded by many as the kings of the freshwater aquarium.
+Here's how to keep discus.

-Discus are cichlids, meaning that they demonstrate brood care and protect their eggs and fry from others.
-They are pair forming but when not in a mated pair they are shoaling species and feel more comfortable in large groups.
+Discus fish are cichlids, meaning that they demonstrate brood care and protect their eggs and fry from others.
+They are pair forming tropical fish but when not in a mated pair they are schooling fish species and feel more comfortable in large groups.
 Although they are cichlids, they are not tough and aggressive like Convicts or Oscars and instead can be timid and are susceptible to bullying and may be outcompeted at feeding times.

 Stressed Discus show dark vertical bars, and can turn off their bright colours and turn very dark and unhappy looking.
-Although they are community fish and safe with small fish, a community tank containing Discus only works if the conditions the Discus need are met first and foremost.
+Although they are community fish and safe with small fish, in a community tank, keeping Discus only works if the conditions the Discus need are met first and foremost.

 Adult Discus can attain the size of a saucer and because of their body height, shoaling needs, and appetites they need large tanks, ideally four feet long and two feet high for a group.
 Keep them in groups of five or more, and ideally ten or more in order to lessen pecking order and quarrelling amongst themselves.
 A mated pair can be kept in a smaller tank and breeders often keep pairs in 18” cube tanks.

 Wild discus come from very warm, very soft and acidic waters in the Amazon.
-In the aquarium, wild Discus are difficult to keep and tolerate nothing else, and although German tank bred Discus can tolerate harder water with a higher pH, all Discus need warm temperatures of 28C.
-If your Discus come from breeders in the Far East, they will need soft acidic water and high temperatures too.
-Use RO water to provide high-quality soft water every time, and remineralize it to provide electrolytes and help prevent pH crash.
+In the aquarium, wild Discus are difficult to keep and tolerate nothing else, and although captive bred discus from Germany can tolerate harder water with a higher pH, all Discus need warm temperatures of 28C.
+If your Discus come from breeders in the Far East, they will need soft acidic water and a high water temperature too.
+Use RO water (reverse osmosis,) instead of tap water to provide high-quality soft water every time, and remineralize it to provide electrolytes and help prevent pH crash.